52 Weird and Unique Things To Do In Tokyo

 4. Visit Gotokuji Cat Temple

-If you’re looking for an off-the-beaten-path but still weird place to visit in Tokyo, head to Setagaya.
-This neighborhood in south-west Tokyo is home to Gotokuji Temple, a Buddhist Temple home to thousands of beckoning cat statues.
-This is a family-friendly and more calm, weird thing to do in Tokyo.
+If you’re looking for an off-the-beaten-path, weird, and Instagramable place to visit in Tokyo, head to Setagaya.
+This neighborhood in south-west Tokyo is home to Gotokuji Temple, a Buddhist temple with thousands of beckoning cat statues.
+This is a family-friendly and calm, but still weird thing to do in Tokyo.

 Maneki-Neko, as they are called in Japanese, are often placed in front of businesses and stores to beckon customers in.
 If you purchase one at Gotokuji Temple and leave it here, it is said to bring in more customers and bring success to your business.